In 1403 Ruy Gonzales Clavijo visited Constantinople and gave a first-hand description of it:

 The monastery followed the Evergetine reform movement in Byzantine monastic life which called for the rejection of entrance fees, prohibition of clandestine eating (monks had been taking hot food from the refectory to their cells), and the requirement for every monk to confess to the abbot and to obey him in all things.

-Many monasteries, like the Studion and Pantokrator, had big hospitals and old-folks homes attached to them; along with kitchens and bathing facilities.
-Because of this, monasteries (including their monks and nuns) in Constantinople were clean and efficiently-run establishments with high standards of cleanliness and public service.
-Constantinople had highly-esteemed doctors and professional nurses who were assigned to these hospitals that provided free care to their patients.
-Enormous sums of money could be spent on their operation and upkeep.
-When John II Comnenus and his wife Irene endowed the Pantokrator they gave the money with minute details on how their hospitals were to be run.
+Many monasteries, like the Studion and Pantokrator, had hospitals and old-folks homes attached to them; along with kitchens and bathing facilities for their operation.
+Middle-class people made arrangements to retire here and gave sums of money for their upkeep.
+Monasteries in Constantinople were clean and efficiently-run establishments with high standards of cleanliness and public service.
+Doctors and nurses were assigned to hospitals that were expected to provide free care to their patients.
+If you were attached to a monastery hospital a doctor was allowed to have private patients who paid for their services.
+There were also schools of medicine attached to hospitals.
+Doctors (men and women) took on paying students in them.
+Hospitals were expected to operate special schools for the children of their doctors and nurses.
+Enormous sums of money could be spent on the operation and upkeep of hospitals and their staff.
+Emperors took a special interest in them and even directed they should be built in pleasant surrounding with plenty of fresh air and light.
+When John II Comnenus and his wife Irene endowed the Pantokrator they gave the money with minute details on how their hospital was to be run.

 Several Byzantine emperors sought the shelter of the Studion as a refuge from danger, or as a retreat from the "vanity of the world".
 In 1041, Michael V Kalaphates (son of the Caulker) and his uncle Constantine fled from the popular fury excited by their deposition of the Empress Zoe - and their slaughter of three thousand persons in defending the palace.
 These two, now fugitives, made for the monastery by boat, and entered the church hoping for protection and sanctuary from the mob.
 But as soon as the hiding place became known, an angry mob forced their way into the church to wreak vengeance upon them, and created a fantastic scene of which Psellus has left us a graphic account.